Mskeffington/firetype/README.md

 You can find an implementation of this tutorial at [FiretypeStarlingTutorial.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeStarlingTutorial.as) and [FiretypeStarlingGame.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeStarlingGame.as).

 If you use `FiretypeStarlingTextField`, you initialize your `Starling` object just like you would in any other Starling project.
 However, it is recommended that you set the `antiAliasing` property to something greater than 0 for better text rendering quality.
+However, since the mobile profile for the Air player does not support anti-aliasing, if you plan to build your application for mobile devices, you will need to create a StarlingHardwareCharacterCache and pass it in to your FiretypeStarlingTextField.

 ```ActionScript
 _starling = new Starling(FiretypeStarlingGame, stage);